 The once mighty Sha-Ken finally waved the white flag and demonstrated OpenType versions of their fonts running in InDesign and on an iPad today at International eBook Expo Tokyo.
 Sha-Ken’s Toshiro Ito said they don’t have a set release date, but hope to make an announcement soon; Japanese designers, who have been waiting for Sha-Ken packaged software fonts since 1989, can finally look forward to using Sha-Ken fonts on personal computers and mobile devices.

 Any time I talk with ex-Sha-Ken people like Torinoumi san of Jiyukobo, or Toyoizumi san of Screen, or Uchida san of Iwata, there’s a wistful quality to their shared memories, even though they all went on to create new and better things.
-It’s bittersweet legacy only they can know: building something great then watching it rot away, destroyed by greedy deluded people in charge of protecting it.
+It’s bittersweet legacy only they can know: building something great then watching it rot away, destroyed by greedy deluded company management in charge of protecting it.
 And now that it is almost gone, with most designers of that time in retirement, it is largely forgotten.

 Some people will want to write the Sha-Ken story off as Japanese culture unable to change but that’s just snobbery.
 What happened to Sha-Ken can happen to any company with a monopoly.
 Steve Jobs definitively explained how monopolistic market power rots a company in his lost interview:

 Sales and marketing people end up running the companies and the product people get driven out of decision making forums.
 And the companies forget what it means to make great products.
-The product sensibility and product genius that brought them to that monopolistic position gets rotted out by people running these companies who have no conception of a good product vs. a bad product.
+The product sensibility and product genius that brought them to that monopolistic position gets rotted out by people running these companies who have no conception of a good product versus a bad product.
 They have no conception of the craftsmanship that’s required to take a good idea and turn it into a good product.
 And they really have no feeling in their hearts usually about wanting to really help the customers.

 When the last person turns out the lights at Sha-Ken KK, I hope they open the vaults and set the Sha-Ken font library free.
 Only by taking flight and having a life of its own can it ever hope to live on in the hearts and imaginations of future Japanese designers.
 Only then can the Sha-Ken tragedy be reborn into something new.